YisusChrist/requests-pprint/README.md

 <br>

-`requests-pprint` is a Python script that allows you to print your HTTP requests and responses in a pretty format.
+`requests-pprint` is a Python library that allows you to print your HTTP requests and responses in a pretty format.
 It is based on the `requests` library and uses the `rich` library to print the response in a more readable way.

 <details>
 <summary>Table of Contents</summary>